APPLICATION

 Application of a liquid ferment on a cheese curd form

 A matured cheese develops a tasty, flavoured, or even coloured surface due to the development of microorganisms.
-The occurrence of the organisms was traditionally left to the atmosphere conditions.
-Being different from a place to another, it resulted in a multiplicity of traditional cheese types and variations in quality.
-Cheese-making industries want to control the growth of these microorganisms to achieve a constant quality.
-Selecting and applying a given mix of microorganisms improve the production.
+The occurrence of the organisms was traditionally left to the atmospheric conditions.
+Being different from one place to another resulted in an assortment of traditional cheese types and variations in quality.
+Cheese-making industries want to control the growth of these microorganisms to achieve a constant rate.
+Selecting and applying a given mix of microorganisms improves the production.

 Updated Jul 31, 2021 - 10 min Read